NQ-TU/MusicVisuals/README.md

 To switch between each persons visuals select 1-X keys.
 Press R to restart the song and Spacebar to pause the song.

--Noels Visuals: You can interact with the stars in the background by hovering the cursor over them.
+- Noels Visuals: You can interact with the stars in the background by hovering the cursor over them.
 This creates a 'blackhole' effect where they group around the cursor in a circle.

--Patricks Visuals:
+- atricks Visuals:

--Larinas Visuals:
+- Larinas Visuals:

--Michaels Visuals:
+- Michaels Visuals:

 # How it works